MicrosoftDocs/Viva/WorkplaceAnalytics/Use/Assigning-licenses-with-powershell.md

 ### Script description

-The Add-WpALicense.ps1 script is designed to assign Workplace Analytics licenses to Office 365 identities based on .csv email address input.
-The email address input is used to identify the correct Office 365 identity based on the **UserPrincipalName** and **ProxyAddresses** attributes of the MSOL (Microsoft Online) object, and then tries to assign a license to the Office 365 identity.
+The Add-WpALicense.ps1 script is designed to assign Workplace Analytics licenses to Microsoft 365 identities based on .csv email address input.
+The email address input is used to identify the correct Microsoft 365 identity based on the **UserPrincipalName** and **ProxyAddresses** attributes of the MSOL (Microsoft Online) object, and then tries to assign a license to the Microsoft 365 identity.

 ### Script Execution